ErwinsExpertise/go-sliding-window/README.md

 downstream read/subscribe capacity is larger than your publishing rate.

-If your nats publisher evers produces faster than your subscriber can keep up, you may overrun your buffers and drop messages.
+If your nats publisher ever produces faster than your subscriber can keep up, you may overrun your buffers and drop messages.
 If your sender is local and replaying a disk file of traffic over nats, you are